HOME | COACH WEBER'S BIO | COACHING | LETTERS TO THE COACH | LEADVILLE TRAIL 100

 Additionally, I provide private consultations by phone and in person to both novice and veterans on any aspect of ultrarunning or race preparation.
 Fees for a 90 minute consultation are $60.

-"I can highly recommend the Scott Weber's personal ultra-marathon coaching.
+"I can highly recommend Coach Weber's personal ultra-marathon coaching.
 He has an in-depth understanding of ultra-marathon running.
-Scott's coaching philosophy includes a focus on physiological guidance as well as training advice.
-Scott's coaching and mentoring soon made him a life-long friend.
+His coaching philosophy includes a focus on physiological guidance as well as training advice.
+His coaching and mentoring soon made him a life-long friend.
 He was instrumental during the peak years of my running career.
-Thanks Scott for your contribution to my success."
+Thanks Coach for your contribution to my success."

 Charl Mattheus - 1997 Comrades Marathon Champion - 56 miles in 5 hours 28 minutes 37 seconds; Sunmart Texas 50 Mile Trail Record Holder with a time of 5 hours 20 minutes 25 seconds at the year 2000 event.